wan-yang/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

 #### 9/11/2020
 For this week's projections, we include projected changes following re-opening of gyms, schools, and indoor dining per the city's current plans.

+#### 11/27/20 UPDATE on model parameters: In light of recent treatment improvement and changing patient demographics, we update the healthcare related parameters to as follows:
+Length of stay in hospitals overall: mean = 12.1 days, sd = 5.2 days; Length of stay in ICU: mean = 13.3 days; sd = 5.9 days; Duration on ventilator: mean = 8.6 days; sd = 3 days;

+#### 12/10/2020 UPDATE on model parameters: mean values based on information from NYC healthcare systems:
+Length of stay in hospitals overall: mean = 9.1 days, sd = 5.2 days; Length of stay in ICU: mean = 11 days (may not be accurate); sd = 5.9 days; Duration on ventilator: mean = 7 days; sd = 3 days;

+#### 12/15/2020 Update on data
+For this week's projections, we included probable COVID cases and combined them with confirmed cases for model training (ie. calibration).
+The projections may be less accurate as we continue to learn how these new data may impact the model system.
+Therefore, we caution the large uncertainties in our model projections generated this week and likely the next few weeks.

 ### Model Output